trentlarson/relay-server/README.txt

 make one connection to our relay, get the public HOST:PORT, and then treat that like your only client:

-        clientSocket = new Socket("RST.com", 8080); // this is our service
+        clientSocket = new Socket("1234.amazonaws.com", 8888); // for the relay server
         incoming = new BufferedReader(new InputStreamReader(clientSocket.getInputStream()));
-        publicHostAndPort = incoming.readLine(); // publish this to the world: it goes to you new RequestWaiter(clientSocket).run();
+        publicHostAndPort = incoming.readLine(); // publish this to the world: it redirects to you new RequestWaiter(clientSocket).run();

-You're ready for the world.
+Now give everyone the HOST:PORT that you got back on that third line... and you're ready for the world.